Zezypisa/Vanguard-Toggler/README.md

 # Program Toggler
-A Program Toggler tool for toggling mulitple annoying programs like EA Desktop, Vanguard, and others coming soon! make an issue if you want me to add a program to this
+A Program Toggler tool for toggling mulitple annoying programs like EA Desktop, Vanguard, and others.

+Program Toggler verified safe, used, and created by Zezypisa.
+Make sure to run this with Administrator, or it will not work.